 \subsection{Patterns: families of connected planar graphs for generating noisy samples}

-$\bullet$ The {\em $k$-wheel} graph $W(k)\subset\R^2$ has $k\geq 3$ circumference vertices equally distributed along the unit circle centred at the central vertex in the origin. $W(k)$ has edges between the central vertex and all circumference vertices, between successive circumference vertices, see $W(4)$ in the first picture of Fig.~\ref{fig:graphs}.
+$\bullet$ The {\em $k$-wheel} graph $W(k)\subset\R^2$ has $k\geq 3$ circumference vertices equally distributed along the unit circle centred at the central vertex at the origin. $W(k)$ has edges between the central vertex and all circumference vertices, and also edges between successive circumference vertices, see $W(4)$ in Fig.~\ref{fig:graphs}.

 $\bullet$ For $k,l\geq 1$, the {\em $(k,l)$-grid} graph $G(k,l)$ has vertices at the points $(i,j)$ with integer coordinates $0\leq i\leq k$, $0\leq j\leq l$.
 Each vertex $(i,j)$ is connected to up to 4 neighbours $(i\pm 1,j)$, $(i,j\pm 1)$ in the rectangle $[0,k]\times[0,l]\subset\R^2$, see Fig.~\ref{fig:graphs}.